Infrastructure

 Legislators claim the BRT project offers no value to the country.

-Members of Parliament have declined to approve a new round of funding for Thika Road Bus Rapid Transit (BRT) project, terming it a sheer waste of public money.
+Members of Parliament have declined to approve a new round of funding for the Thika Road Bus Rapid Transit (BRT) project, terming it a sheer waste of public money.

 The on-and-off project, which has been underway since 2020, stalled last year after the Chinese contractor vacated the site due to lack of funds.

 Stecol Corporation, formerly SinoHydro Tianjin Engineering Co.
-Ltd., left the site mid last year after the State failed to allocate Sh3 billion that was required to complete the corridor between Kasarani and Kenyatta National Hospital (KNH).
+Ltd., left the site mid-last year after the State failed to allocate Sh3 billion that was required to complete the corridor between Kasarani and Kenyatta National Hospital (KNH).

 Housing and Urban Development Principal Secretary Charles Hinga had earlier said that more money was needed to complete the project by July 2022.